May 5, 2026

 March 25, 2025

-Outlook vs Gmail for Business: Which is better?
+Outlook vs Gmail for business: which is better?

-Welcome to the great business email debate—Gmail or Outlook?
+Welcome to the great business email debate: Gmail or Outlook?

 Emails are the lifeblood of many businesses.
-They’re how people inquire about your services, it's how you communicate with clients and vendors, and maybe it's even how you communicate internally with your team.
+They’re how people inquire about your services, how you communicate with clients and vendors, and maybe how you communicate internally with your team.

-We'll be doing an in-depth analysis of the two big email providers (Gmail vs Outlook).
-And give you the information you need to make a decision on which email service you'd like to build your communication system from.
+We’ll do an in-depth analysis of the two big email providers (Gmail vs Outlook) so you can decide which email service to build your communication system around.

 There are two ways to create an email with Google.

-You can either have a free, personal email address that ends in @gmail.com, with limited storage (15gb across your Google Suite), or you can pay for Google Workspace (Gmail for business) and create an email address with your business domain: @yourcompany.com, have more storage, and more admin/security controls over your email service.
+You can have a free, personal email address that ends in @gmail.com, with limited storage (15 GB across your Google suite).
+Or you can pay for Google Workspace (Gmail for business) and create an email address with your business domain (@yourcompany.com), get more storage, and more admin/security controls over your email service.

 The Google Workspace business plans vary:

-Whether you have a Gmail account or a Google Workspace account, your inbox will look similar.
+Whether you have a Gmail account or a Google Workspace account, your inbox looks similar.

 This is where Google shines.
-Their real-time collaborative documents were a game changer when they launched back in 2006 and has become the preferred tools for many organizations since.
+Their real-time collaborative documents were a game changer when they launched back in 2006 and have been the preferred tools for many organizations ever since.

-When looking at Gmail's security measures for Google Workspace accounts, here are two that stand out:
+When looking at Gmail’s security measures for Google Workspace accounts, two stand out:

 Gmail uses TLS for email transit and has encryption at rest and in transit.

-With over 1.8 billion Gmail users worldwide, there are some very well known issues and tradeoffs within the Gmail's functionality.
-Here are three common ones:
+With over 1.8 billion Gmail users worldwide, there are some well-known issues and tradeoffs in Gmail’s functionality.
+Three common ones:

-Like Gmail, Outlook is Microsoft's free, personal email service; Microsoft 365 is essentially Outlook for business, equivalent to Google Workspace.
+Like Gmail, Outlook is Microsoft’s free, personal email service.
+Microsoft 365 is essentially Outlook for business, the equivalent of Google Workspace.

-Here's an overview of the Microsoft 365 plans (assuming an annual payment, as of April 1, 2025):
+Here’s an overview of the Microsoft 365 plans (assuming an annual payment, as of April 2026):

 With thousands of enterprise customers, Outlook’s security and privacy are tuned for those standards.

-And just like Gmail, Outlook uses TLS encryption for email in transit.
-And data at rest is also encrypted.
+Like Gmail, Outlook uses TLS encryption for email in transit.
+Data at rest is also encrypted.

 As with most decisions in life, it depends.